Yubari Melon

 He told me some of his melons would be going out for the first auction of the season this year.

-The peak period for shipment of Yubari melons is June through July.
+The peak period for shipment of Yubari Melons is June through July.

 It is around this time that the most melons are on the market, so the prices are the most accessible.